anjanpoonacha/plan-trading-journal/DataModelingFlow.md

     15. Total Open Risk (TOR)
     16. Total Open Risk %
     17. CMP (Current Market Price) - (needs external API call)
+    18. Net Profit (Should include the charges also)

     For more details, refer to the [Position Metrics](metricsExplained/2.PositionMetrics.md).